Phasing out temporary mobile passwords in Yammer

 To immediately disable Temporary Mobile Passwords for your network

-Open a support case using the Office 365 admin center and we would be happy to disable Temporary Mobile Passwords for your network.
+Open a support case using the Microsoft 365 admin center and we would be happy to disable Temporary Mobile Passwords for your network.